Your browser Internet Explorer is outdated and is not fully compatible with our website.

 If there’s one thing that connects companies that have had bad experiences with automation in manufacturing in the past, it’s not doing enough due diligence.

 That’s the experience of Declan Egan, senior automation design engineer with DMI and someone who is in a good position to comment.
-Egan has 40 years’ experience under his belt working in manufacturing, both as an employee and as his own boss.
+Declan has 40 years’ experience under his belt working in manufacturing, both as an employee and as his own boss.

-“There are flaws in the equipment they buy, the system doesn’t deliver the output it was supposed to and the machines they’ve used weren’t spec’ed correctly from the outset.
+Declan offered the following example: “There are flaws in the equipment they buy; the system doesn’t deliver the output it was supposed to and the machines they’ve used weren’t spec’d correctly from the outset.
 The reason is that they engaged too quickly with an automation company to build the machinery and didn’t do the right amount of risk assessments and due diligence.

 It’s a common story.
 And there are multiple reasons why it happens.”

-Sometimes, Egan said, companies looking to automate production facilities don’t know exactly how to ask for what they need.
+Sometimes, Declan said, companies looking to automate production facilities don’t know exactly how to ask for what they need.
 They’re in a rush and under financial pressure to get a system up and running as quickly as possible.

 Companies fall into the trap of identifying a problem, deciding automation is the solution but then rushing to execute because they’re under pressure.
-The missing piece of the process, according to Egan, is undertaking a de-risking exercise to make sure they have a deep understanding of what they are hoping to achieve.
+The missing piece of the process, according to Declan, is undertaking a de-risking exercise to make sure they have a deep understanding of what they are hoping to achieve.

-“Say an automation company quotes you €5 million to build a machine and you create a purchase order, put down a 60 per cent deposit, or whatever it is, and head off on the journey.
+Declan added the following: “Say an automation company quotes you €5 million to build a machine and you create a purchase order, put down a 60 per cent deposit, or whatever it is, and head off on the journey.
 But it’s up to the customer to know what they’re asking for so that as delivery approaches, things stay on track.”

 “For example, when they get to the point that the project is 80 per cent finished, it’s not uncommon to find that someone tells them it’s actually going to cost another €1.3 million to make the deadline.
 So they end up in a heated discussion and maybe there’s an argument but they’re against a wall and have no choice but to spend the cash.
 They’ll have a bad taste in their mouth but they’re caught.”